nazmul-nhb/nhb-scripts/README.md

   </summary>

   All scripts use a single configuration file `nhb.scripts.config.mjs` that is automatically created if not present.
-The default configuration and other available (noted if not default) options include:
+Available configuration options include:

   ```js
   // @ts-check